 Before you go, get my FREE cheat sheet: 75 Positive Phrases Every Child Needs to Hear

 For more Father’s Day gift ideas, check out:

-How do you celebrate Father’s Day with your kids?
-Share your story in a comment below!
+After you fill out this Father’s Day questionnaire with your child, share their best answer in a comment below!